meet the jury

 Perrin Anderson and Hobart Birmingham

-Perrin Anderson and Hobart Birmingham, GCPs at RPA
+Perrin Anderson and Hobart Birmingham, Group Creative Directors at RPA

 Perrin Anderson and Hobart Birmingham are SVP Group Creative Directors at RPA.
 Over their long creative partnership there, they have done work for almost every client, launching and building several well-known brands.
 They’ve created award-winning campaigns for Honda and Acura, including Honda’s first social media brand campaign which led to its first million followers.
 They also created the long-running and iconic Farmers Insurance “We Know a Thing or Two” and Apartments.com “The Place to Find a Place” campaigns.
 Most recently, they led the launch of Homes.com, including this year’s two-spot ‘Homes.com is the best’ Super Bowl campaign featuring Dan Levy, Heidi Gardner and Morgan Freeman.